 How do AI hallucinations affect local businesses?

 When AI models like ChatGPT or Google AI Overviews summarize a local business, they pull from available profile data across the web.
 If that data is inconsistent, outdated, or incomplete, the AI synthesizes inaccurate information — hallucinating wrong addresses, outdated services, or incorrect hours.
-62% of customers actively avoid businesses with incorrect information online, making AI hallucinations a direct revenue threat.
+68% of consumers would stop using a local business if they found incorrect information in its online listings (BrightLocal), making AI hallucinations a direct revenue threat.

 What is the difference between citation management and citation governance?